cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Preparing your keys

 Although you have Alice's address, you may not have her mnemonic or private key.
 The private key is stored in your operating system's keyring backend.
-For the purpose of this exercise you can extract it, but generally this is an unsafe operation:
+For the purpose of this exercise, extract it - generally this is an unsafe operation:

 ```sh
 $ ./build/simd keys export alice --unsafe --unarmored-hex